raspberrypi/libcamera/Documentation/contributing.rst

 made possible by a set of :ref:`coding-style-guidelines` that all submissions are expected to follow.

+We also care about the quality of commit messages.
+A good commit message not only describes what a commit does, but why it does so.
+By conveying clear information about the purpose of the commit, it helps speeding up reviews.
+Regardless of whether you're new to git or have years of experience, https://cbea.ms/git-commit/ is always a good guide to read to improve your commit message writing skills.

 The patch submission process for libcamera is similar to the Linux kernel, and goes through the `libcamera-devel`_ mailing list.
 If you have no previous experience with ``git-send-email``, or just experience trouble configuring it